The Main Tasks For Developing Your Conversational Ability

-It will take a good amount of time to develop your conversation skills, and you'll likely have a harder time learning parts of it than others.
+It will take a fair amount of time to develop your conversation skills, and you'll likely have a harder time learning parts of it than others.
 It will feel especially tricky at times if you also struggle with shyness or low self-confidence.

 As you become more comfortable, practice conversation in higher-stakes situations

-It's unfeasible to control your interactions completely, but as much as possible when you're starting out I'd suggest sticking to people you know are going to be friendly, supportive, and non-threatening, such as co-workers or store clerks who are paid to be cheerful.
+It's unfeasible to control your interactions completely, but as much as possible when you're starting out I'd suggest sticking to people you know are going to be friendly, supportive, and non-threatening, such as your nicer co-workers or store clerks who are paid to be cheerful.
 As you begin to feel more proficient and confident, start expanding your boundaries.
 Experiment with new ways of interacting with people, like revealing your sense of humor or somewhat controversial opinions.
-Move towards the areas you have more trouble with, such as self-disclosure.
+Move toward the areas you have more trouble with, such as self-disclosure.
 Experiment with talking to people who are more intimidating, in situations you find more awkward (e.g., approaching someone attractive at a party).

 Difficulty: Moderate to Hard

 Hopefully the experience you've already attained in the previous steps will make these tasks easier, but you'll obviously still have to push yourself.